GLN/MIDIFlower/README.md

 Troubleshooting
 ---------------

-- Ensure that your MIDI controller is transmitting on the proper MIDI channel.
+- Ensure that your MIDI device is transmitting on the proper MIDI channel.
 - Use `MIDIFlower.log(true);` to see if MIDIFlower is receiving MIDI data.

 License